sonializz/OCTANET_APRIL/Task 2/README.md

-Online Coffee Shop Landing Page: Responsive HTML and CSS design with interactive elements for an engaging user experience.
+To-do list Page: Responsive HTML and CSS design with interactive elements for an engaging user experience.